Contrastive Learning with Stronger Augmentations: Introduction

 Thus we propose the CLSA (\textbf{C}ontrastive \textbf{L}earning with \textbf{S}tronger \textbf{A}ugmentations) framework to address this challenge.
+First, we introduced a much stronger augmentation named as "Stronger Augmentation" in this paper, which is a random combination of 14 types of augmentations: ShearX/Y, TranslateX/Y, Rotate, AutoContrast, Invert, Equalize, Solarize, Posterize, Contrast, Color, Brightness, Sharpness, whose details will be illustrated later.
 Instead of applying strongly augmented views to the contrastive loss, we propose to minimize the distribution divergence between the weakly and strongly augmented images over a representation bank to supervise the retrieval of stronger queries.
 First, this design avoids an over-optimistic assumption that the strongly augmented view's embedding should be identical with that of the weakly augmented view.
 Meanwhile, leveraging weakly augmented counterparts' distributions enables our framework to explore the novel pattern carried by strongly augmented views.
 Most importantly, since it's independent to the contrastive loss, our framework can combine with any contrastive loss-based methods, such as MoCo~\cite{he2020momentum,chen2020improved}, SimCLR~\cite{chen2020simple}, BYOL~\cite{grill2020bootstrap} and so on.
 Our experiments have shown that our framework can greatly boost performance by introducing the distributional loss, which clearly suggests the novel distributional loss can explore the novel patterns exposed by the stronger augmentations and inherit the knowledge about the relative similarities to the negative samples.
 Furthermore, our experiments also verify that CLSA does not only improved the feature representation quality of weakly augmented views, but also further enhanced the representations of strongly augmented views at the same time.
 This property can greatly extend the self-supervised learning application on non-natural images, where the images are not carefully organized and the qualities of images cannot be guaranteed.

 The experiments on various datasets demonstrate that the proposed framework can significantly boost the performance by learning from stronger augmentations.
 On the ImageNet linear evaluation protocol, we reach a record 76.2\% top-1 accuracy with the standard ResNet-50 backbone, which is almost as high as 76.5\% top-1 accuracy of the fully supervised model.
 Meanwhile, it also achieves competitive performances on several downstream tasks.
 Among them is a top-1 accuracy of 93.6\% on VOC07 by the linear classifier with a pre-trained ResNet-50 compared to the previous record of 88.9\% top-1 accuracy.
 For the COCO object detection, the $AP_{S}$ for small object detection has been improved to 24.4\% from the previous best $AP_{S}$ of 20.8\%.
 These results show that the CLSA can more effectively capture the semantic information than the previous self-supervised methods on downstream tasks by introducing the strongly augmented images.
 We also conduct an ablation study to show a naive application of stronger augmentations in contrastive learning would degrade the performances.